groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 -----------------------------------
 HTTPAPIWrapper._do_upload_file(self, upload_url, upload_fields, file_path)

-Upload a file to the given upload URL with the given upload fields.
+Uploads a file to the given upload URL with the given upload fields.

 Parameters:
   upload_url (str): obtained with _upload_extension.